broadinstitute/gatk-sv/website/docs/advanced/cromwell/quick_start.md

 ---
-title: Quick Start
+title: Run
-description: Run the pipeline on demo data.
+description: Running GATK-SV on Cromwell
 sidebar_position: 1
 slug: ./qs
 ---

-This page provides steps for running the pipeline using demo data.

 # Quick Start on Cromwell

 This section walks you through the steps of running pipeline using demo data on a managed Cromwell server.

-### Setup Environment
+### Environment Setup

 - A running instance of a Cromwell server.